-POLICY STATEMENT
+POLICY STATEMENT(S)

-- I. Based upon our criteria and assessment of the peer-reviewed literature, Vertebral Augmentation (e.g., injection of polymethylmethacrylate [PMMA] cement under imaging guidance) has been medically proven to be effective and, therefore, is considered medically necessary for the following indications: - A. Associated Surgical Procedure: - 1.
-When ALL of the following criteria are met: - a.
+- I. Vertebral Augmentation (e.g., injection of polymethylmethacrylate [PMMA] cement under imaging guidance) is considered medically necessary for the following indications: - A. Associated Surgical Procedure: - 1.
+When ALL the following criteria are met: - a.
 Performed as a prophylactic vertebroplasty (including adjacent vertebrae if needed) to facilitate fusion surgery;

-b.
-Performed at no more than two (2) levels of the T5-L5 spine on the same date of service.

-B. Malignant Conditions:

-- 1. When ALL of the following criteria are met: - a.
+- b.
+Performed at no more than two (2) levels of the T5-L5 spine on the same date of service. - B. Malignant Conditions: - 1.
+When ALL the following criteria are met: - a.
 Imaging that is concordant with the individual's symptoms and physical exam findings and shows ANY of the following: - i.
 Osteolytic metastases, including destruction of a vertebral body by multiple myeloma; or - ii.
 Primary malignant neoplasm of bone or bone marrow;

 - b.
-Subjective symptoms include: - i.
-Significant level of pain on a daily basis defined as clinically significant functional impairment (e.g., inability to perform household chores, prolonged standing, etc.);
+Subjective symptoms include significant level of pain on a daily basis defined as clinically significant functional impairment (e.g., inability to perform household chores, prolonged standing, or essential job functions); - C. Non-Malignant Conditions: - 1.
+When ALL the following criteria are met: - a.
+Imaging that is concordant with the individual's symptoms and physical exam findings and shows ANY of the following: - i.
+Osteoporotic vertebral compression fracture;